Almond and Basil Pesto

 Instructions

-• Place the leaves, almonds and garlic in a processor.
-Grind until the nuts are broken, but not to a powder.
+• Place the leaves, almonds and garlic in a processor or blender.
+Grind until the nuts are broken.

 • Add the salt, lemon juice and cheese and puree.
 While the machine is running, pour in the olive oil.
-Taste and adjust the salt.
+Taste to adjust the salt.

 Video